gemstone-source/Active-Directory/AD-Steps-Configurations/02-AD-Add Users and Groups..md

 ```

 #### Connect to Domain.
-Start up any new Machine that is is connected to the Domain and login as User `bob` or `alice` with password `P@ssw0rd789`
+Start up any new Machine which is connected to the Domain and login as User `bob` or `alice` with password `P@ssw0rd789`